ldover/knowledge-systems/README.md

 In this article we begin sketching out a conceptual framework to help us understand this dichotomy.
-We use principles from Austrian economics to differentiate between information systems and knowledge systems and explore the first principles of the latter.
+We use principles from Austrian economics to differentiate between information systems and knowledge systems, and explore the first principles of the latter.
 Just as the first principles of information theory helped us scale our information systems to a global level,